-Your doctor may recommend physical therapy.
-The therapist will perform an in-depth evaluation; which combined with the doctor’s diagnosis, will dictate a treatment specifically designed for patients with low back pain.
-Therapy may include pelvic traction, gentle massage, ice and heat therapy, ultrasound, electrical muscle stimulation, and stretching exercises.
+A doctor may recommend physical therapy.
+The therapist will perform an in-depth evaluation, which combined with the doctor’s diagnosis, will dictate a treatment specifically designed for patients with low back pain.
+Therapy may include pelvic traction, gentle massage, ice and heat therapy, ultrasound, electrical muscle stimulation and stretching exercises.
 Pain medication and muscle relaxants may also be beneficial in conjunction with the physical therapy.

 The prognosis is excellent for a complete recovery from a lumbar strain or sprain injury.
 More than 90 percent of patients completely recover from an episode of lumbar muscle strain or sprain within one month.
 Heat and ice treatment are indicated on an "as needed" basis at home to treat sudden flare-ups of low back pain, along with anti-inflammatory medications.
 However, low back strain may develop into a chronic condition unless efforts are made to change habits that contribute to the problem.

 - Do crunches and other abdominal-muscle strengthening exercises to provide more spine stability.
-Swimming, stationary bicycling and brisk walking are good aerobic exercises that generally do not put extra stress on your back.
+Swimming, stationary bicycling and brisk walking are good aerobic exercises that generally do not put extra stress on the back.

 - Use correct lifting and moving techniques, such as squatting to lift a heavy object.
 Don't bend and lift.
 Get help if an object is too heavy or awkward.

-- Maintain correct posture when you're sitting and standing.
+- Maintain correct posture when sitting and standing.

-- If you smoke, quit.
+- Quit smoking.
 Smoking is a risk factor for arthrosclerosis (hardening of the arteries), which can cause lower back pain and degenerative disc disorders.

 - Maintain a healthy weight.
-Extra weight, especially around the midsection, can put strain on your lower back.
+Extra weight, especially around the midsection, can put strain on the lower back.